 Dallas is a researcher, philosopher, and nurse.
 She works as a Research Associate at the U.Va.
 Compassionate Care Initiative, the Olsson Center for Applied Ethics, and as a psychiatric-mental health nurse.
 She is currently pursuing her psychiatric-mental health nurse practitioner certificate and she volunteers weekly at the Charlottesville-Albemarle Rescue Squad.
-She has served as Editor-in-Chief and of Grounds and on the Editorial Board of various additional publications.
+She has served as Editor-in-Chief of Grounds and on the Editorial Board of various additional publications.
 Dallas currently collaborates on research in the cognitive sciences and the implications that such findings have in relation to ethical theory, specifically clinical ethics and public health.

 Katharine is a third year in the College of Arts and Sciences studying biology and bioethics.
 She is particularly interested in human-centered design through multidisciplinary participation in solving logistical as well as ethical issues in patient care.
 Katharine currently works on surgical innovations in the Coulter Biomedical Engineering Lab in collaboration with UVA physicians.
 She also serves as the president of Health UnBound, a student group interested in promoting medical entrepreneurship and innovation at the University of Virginia to increase holistic care.

-Logan is a third year in the College of Arts and Sciences at the University of Virginia studying Global Public Health and Middle Eastern Studies.
-He is especially interested in the politicization of internationally coordinated humanitarian relief efforts, as well as the impact of sectarian and identitarian violence on the provision of health care in Israel/Palestine.
-His research focuses on utilizing public health frameworks as strategies for resolving religiously-related and identitarian violence in Israel/Palestine.
-In addition to working with the journal, Logan is the Chair of the Student Council Safety and Wellness Committee.
-He is also an intern and Peer Health Educator through the Department of Student Health, and has served as a teaching assistant for Nobel Peace Prize-winning Professor Jerry White's course, "Religion, Violence, and Strategy."
+Logan is a third year at the University of Virginia studying Global Public Health and completing a distinguished major program in Middle Eastern Studies.
+He is especially interested in the impact of identitarian violence on the provision of health care in Israel/Palestine.
+He is currently studying in Israel, researching the biosecuritization paradigm and biopolitics that influence the decision-making process for granting Palestinians health permits that allow movement in/through Israel.
+He is also an intern at Physicians for Human Rights in Tel Aviv.
+In addition to formerly serving as Editor-in-Chief of the journal, Logan is a former chair of the Student Council Safety and Wellness Committee and is an intern and Peer Health Educator through the Department of Student Health at UVA.